BlockSigner/cove/site/content/english/increase-legal-weight.md

 {{% markdown %}}
 **Maximum legal weight**
 ## Qualified electronic signature (QES)
-Enable the QES by getting yourself identified online via video-call (EU) or by personal contact (Switzerland).
+You can enable the QES by having your identity verified online via video-call (EU) or face-to-face (Switzerland).
 {{% /markdown %}}
 {{< /content >}}